Return corporal punishment: FTA

-The Fijian Teachers Association is calling for the return of corporal punishment as a means of managing student behavior and fostering discipline in schools.
+The Fijian Teachers Association is calling for the return of corporal punishment as a means of managing student behaviour and fostering discipline in schools.

 FTA President Netani Druavesi emphasizes that current disciplinary measures fall short of effectively addressing student attitudes, which he believes have been affected by the increasing awareness of children’s rights.